saomyaraj/Distance-Detector/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or find any issues, please open an issue or submit a pull request.

+-Fork the repository.
+-Create a new branch.
+-Make your changes and test them.
+-Submit a pull request with a detailed description of your changes.